cTurtle98/Lifealgorithmic/source/cis-191/finding_things_with_find.md

 $ find /etc -name '*grub*'
 ```

-Notice the single quotes (''%%'%%'').
-They are required to keep the BASH from interpreting your wildcard characters (''*'').
+Notice the single quotes (`'`).
+They are required to keep the BASH from interpreting your wildcard characters (`*`).
 Never forget the quotes!
 BASH on Ubuntu tries to help by not interpreting the stars when the command is find but don't expect that kind of nicety from other Linux distributions.
 What if you only wanted to find directories with grub in the name?

 ```
 $ find /etc -type d -name '*grub*'
 ```

-The ''-type'' flag tells find to only look at directories.
+The ``-type`` flag tells find to only look at directories.
 Files, symbolic links, directories and devices among others can be found by type.

 Find can take a very long time if you're looking through a lot of files.
 If you only want to limit how many directories find descends you do this: